socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-17-EXERCISE-Adding-Color-svg-HEARTSHAPE.md

 </svg>

 [VO]
-If you haven't seen SVG before, it may seem a bit overwhelming but it's actually not all that mysterious, it's just a way to specify shapes using markup language,
+Now, if you haven't seen SVG before, it may seem a bit overwhelming but it's actually not all that mysterious, it's just a way to specify shapes using markup language,

 [SC]
 focus on path